Financial aid process

 Complete the Free Application for Federal Student Aid (FAFSA)

-Wait for confirmation letter and forms from WCCC
+Wait for confirmation from WCCC confirming receipt of your FAFSA

-- If you did not file taxes, then on the WCCC Financial Aid Information Form, just write in what income you received for the tax year.
+- If you did not file taxes, then on the WCCC Verification Form, just write in what income you received for the tax year.
 You may be asked to fill out an additional “low income” form.
-If you are selected for verification and are receiving food stamps, you will have to provide documentation.

 - If you and/or your parent selected “will file” on the question concerning whether you have filed your federal tax form, WCCC will not award you until you have updated the income/assets information on your FAFSA after you have filed your taxes.

 You will be mailed the initial financial aid award letter.
 For any changes after that, or to check to see what documents you need to return, check with the financial aid office.

 Your initial award letter, in most cases, assumes that you will be taking the same number of credits in the spring semester as you have registered for in fall.
 If the number of credits in which you are enrolled changes for the next semester, that could change your financial aid for the next semester.
 If you change your enrollment, check with the Financial Aid Office regarding your award.

 For students who wish to order Direct Loans

 Accessing your financial aid and how to read your bill

 The Financial Aid Office and the Business Office work together to process the financial information associated with a student’s enrollment at WCCC.
 Understanding each department’s role will help you better understand how a student’s bill is created and how funds are applied to that bill.